qinglian1105/tagui_demo_01/README.md

 __Step_01:__ starting docker containers<br>
 That is to run services including web site, API, Database, etc. (Please refer to [django_demo_01](<https://github.com/qinglian1105>))<br><br>
 __Step_02:__ operation on website <br>
 Firstly, TagUI would open browser Chrome on URL, 127.0.0.1:7000/login/ , and then key in account and password to log in.
 Secondly, selecting item, Credit Scorecards, of side menu, TagUI would complete the form and then submit it.
-After returning predict results as shown below, TagUI would save them as variables.<br>
+After returning results (bule text and gauge panel) as shown below, TagUI would save them as variables.<br>

 ![avatar](./README_png/png_scorecards.png)
 <br><br>